 A great example of this would be for titles on a site.
 Let's say a creator has a list of titles used for the site, all in black: a main header, sub-header and paragraph title.
 They haven't worked in the site in a while and need to come back to the site to add a new blue title.
 They could take a look at the titles that already exist and customise one of them to get the result they desire.

 06. Quicker prototyping

 Having a list of atoms before site creation begins means you can mock up pages quickly and easily – all that is required is to pick and combine the required elements for the page.
 The mockup can then be customised and refined for the final site.

 07. Easier to update and remove parts of the site

 As only one atom, molecule or organism is being changed at any one time, it is easy to ensure that any updates to a component are carried across to all other instances across the site.
 Similarly, unwanted components can easily be removed.

 08. More modular file structure

 If a creator has a list of atoms, molecules and organisms presented to them before site creation begins, they are more likely to use what already exists than create new components for small variations.
 If a title with a font size of 4.5em is required for a design but there is already a 4em size title in existence from the list of atoms, it is more likely a creator will pick the 4em one than create a completely new title.
-This will result in less atoms being used overall, resulting in a cleaner and leaner website.
+This will result in fewer atoms being used overall, making for a cleaner and leaner website.

-The original version is written in PHP, but there is are two Node version, one for Gulp, the other for Grunt.
+The original version is written in PHP, but there are two Node versions: one for gulp and the other for Grunt.
 I highly recommend messing about with the demo on the Pattern Lab site to give you a better understanding of how it works and Atomic Design in general.